bkomorniczak/glowing-octo-guide/CONTRIBUTING.md

 Sometimes, someone makes changes to main when you are working on your changes.
 Than you need to rebase.

 `git rebase main`
 If it passes, you can proceed with your changes.
 The can be conflicts.
 You need to resolve them, and then `git rebase --continue`
 Important: you will need to add -f flag when pushing: `git push -f`

-In terminal in your IDE (or not in your IDE if you are feeling geek) type
+In terminal in your IDE (or not in your IDE if you are feeling geek) type:

 `git checkout -b <YOUR_BRANCH_NAME>`